jspsych/jsPsych/docs/overview/media-preloading.md

 }

 jsPsych.init({
-	// add each preload trial to the main timeline before the appropriate trial block
+	// add each preload trial to the timeline before the appropriate trial block
 	timeline: [preload_1, block_1, preload_2, block_2],
 });